A Quick Guide to Traveling in Taiwan

 “But wait!” you say.
 “I want to go to a rural town that doesn’t have a train station or a charter bus.
 What should I do?”
 Well, your only choice at that point is to rent a car and drive there yourself.
 That or change your itinerary, but who wants to do that?

-You can get a rental car from the airport or any of the THSR stations.
+You can get a rental car from the airport or any THSR station.
 Make sure to bring along both your driver’s license and an international driver’s permit; you won’t be able to rent a car without them.

 traveling in taiwan via rentals